-This year, the program runs July 6th to August 13th, 2020, with twenty-two youth aged 14-17 who are employed twenty hours per week.
-Due to the COVID-19 pandemic and the RI Department of Health's guidance pertaining to summer programs, YFC is being run entirely online this summer.
-The first two weeks of the program include workplace readiness training, identifying leadership styles, and an introduction to social justice and facilitation; the middle weeks focus on selecting social justice workshop topics in small groups, scheduling public workshops, and preparing an original facilitation guide; and the final weeks are geared toward Youth Facilitators leading social justice-informed, dialogue-based workshops for peers and adults in other job training programs, nonprofits and agencies, and the larger RICJ and Providence community.
+This year, the program ran July 6th to August 13th, 2020, with twenty-two youth aged 14-17 who were employed twenty hours per week.
+Due to the COVID-19 pandemic and the RI Department of Health's guidance pertaining to summer programs, YFC was run entirely online this summer.
+The first two weeks of the program included workplace readiness training, identifying leadership styles, and an introduction to social justice and facilitation; the middle weeks focused on selecting social justice workshop topics in small groups, scheduling public workshops, and preparing an original facilitation guide; and the final weeks were geared toward Youth Facilitators leading social justice-informed, dialogue-based workshops for peers and adults in other job training programs, nonprofits and agencies, and the larger RICJ and Providence community.

-In the first two weeks of August, Youth Facilitators will be leading a series of original group workshops via Zoom on social justice issues they selected.
+In the first two weeks of August, Youth Facilitators led a series of original peer-to-peer workshops via Zoom on social justice issues they selected.
 They worked with over 75 youth from Young Voices, the YMCA of Greater Providence, Providence Public Library and the Refugee Dream Center, as well as 26 adults from various local organizations and agencies.
-If you or your organization are interested in participating in a youth-led social justice workshop via Zoom, please e-mail and email@example.com and firstname.lastname@example.org.
-We would love to have you!
+If you or your organization are interested in participating in a youth-led social justice workshop in the future, please e-mail and email@example.com and firstname.lastname@example.org.
+We would love to partner with you!